haveanicedaymydear/Assistant-Autogen/instructions/validation_guidance_s1.md

 # Validation Guidance: Section 1 - Personal Details

-Your task is to validate a single file, `output_s1.md`, and produce a feedback report.
+Your task is to validate a single file and produce a feedback report.
 You MUST strictly follow the required format for the report and use the validation rules below to identify and categorise issues.

 ---